Have you ever thought about the way we speak to one another, or how we communicate as a society?

 The communication process can be impeded by noise.
 It hinders progress and can happen at any step in the process.
 This may include a phone call dropping during a conversation or technical difficulties during a television program.
 It could also be a receiver who doesn’t give attention to delivering the message, causing them to not fully understand the message.

 Understanding the fundamentals of communication can help you craft the perfect message that resonates best with the recipient.
-You can learn about this process and much more with Point Park University’s online bachelor’s degree in mass communication.
+You can learn about this process and much more with Point Park University’s online bachelor’s degree in public relations and advertising.
 The fully online program equips you with the necessary skills to succeed in the ever-changing media field.
 You can complete your studies in as few as two years, and we offer competitive tuition and financial aid packages.
 Using the convenient online format, you can balance your coursework with your daily life.